VerticalLongboard/xplane-vhf-helper/README.md

 # VR Radio Helper (aka VHF Helper)
 ## Overview
 VR Radio Helper is a FlyWithLua plugin for X-Plane 11.
 It allows to change the two main COM frequencies of any X-Plane airplane in **Virtual Reality** via convenient touch pad number buttons in a **multicrew** environment.
-For many default airplanes, NAV and transponder codes can be changed as well.
+For many default airplanes, NAV, Transponder and Barometer can be changed as well.

 Flying VR multicrew in X-Plane with ATC is a blast!
 Yet, the default X-Plane 11 VR knobs are horrible when trying to monitor/fly and dial in a new ATC frequency at the same time (takes up to 2 minutes for a 2-hour flight, just turning the knob and making sure that no turn got lost when using SmartCopilot).

 VR Radio Helper:
-* Makes tuning in a new ATC or NAV frequency a breeze!
+* Makes tuning in a new ATC frequency a breeze!
+  * It replaces most ATC/navigation-related knobs with a number panel, like COM, NAV, Transponder and Barometer settings.
 * Works with SmartCopilot (both pilots need to install it) and synchronizes COM/NAV frequencies and transponder codes between two pilots
+  * Required changes to an existing SmartCopilot installation are applied automatically.
 * Works in VR (free positioning in 3D space)
 * Integrates well with ATC networks (e.g. VATSIM)